dlsys-course/dlsys-course.github.io/index.md

 - Discussion participation: 10%

 ## Acknowledgement
-This course is created with help from DLsys seminar group in University of Washington.
+This course is created with help from DLsys seminar group at University of Washington.